Contact

 Artist Statement

 In my studio practice, I have become aware of my intuitive exploration with art historical allegory and universal experiences.
 In view of that discovery, I am exploring human presence in the natural world as a study of adaptation, diversity, self-generation, the inescapability of physical death as well as the material evidence of time.
 I wish to emphasize human intervention in, as well as connection with, redeemed natural salvage through sculptural works that combine natural and artificial material into idiosyncratic objects and installation pieces.
-My work pays hommage to the cycle of existence, plunging into its least uplifting phase and conveying it flourishing.
+My work pays homage to the cycle of existence, plunging into its least uplifting phase and conveying it flourishing.